RealityTrustLTD/discord-AI-bot/README.md

 1. Set up your instance / operating environment.
 2. Edit the scripts with your own API keys and Discord info.
-3. Set up your SQLITE Databases.
+3. Set up your SQLITE Databases. ( I included a copy of my actions.db, but my users DB has critical info so you may not have it)
 4. Connect your bot.